victoryosiobe/zrang/README.md

 # zrang
-The first game I ever made.
+The first game I've made.
 You have to target, else you loose it!
 Welcome to the zombie world.